 Delta Sigma Pi is a co-ed, professional business fraternity with chapters at 303 universities around the world and over 285,000 members total.
 Founded in 1950, the Gamma Xi chapter at SCU is committed to developing the next generation of holistic and conscientious business professionals, helping members grow their professional networks, develop their business acumen, and ignite their passion for philanthropy.
 Delta Sigma Pi connects business students to a network of like-minded individuals not only in the same business program, but also throughout the world.
 Make life-long friends, develop professionally, and be a part of an unforgettable experience during your time at Santa Clara.
 Click here for more information on Delta Sigma Pi, or reach out to firstname.lastname@example.org.

-The Santa Clara University Finance Association is committed to progressing the network connections and overall development of students’ financial principals, technical skills, and education within the Santa Clara community.
-Through influential guest speakers, panel discussions, and bi-weekly member meetings we attempt to provide the best resources and knowledge available to further develop and strengthen our SCU Finance student body.
+The Santa Clara University Finance Association is committed to progressing members’ network connections and overall professional development in order to prepare for successful long-term careers.
+Through the use of educational programs, networking events, guest speakers, career development workshops and resources, and community engagement, we attempt to provide the best resources and knowledge available to further expand and strengthen the relationship of the SCU Finance student body.

 Get Virtual work with local small businesses to give them the digital tools they need to be successful in a digital world.
 We help businesses extend their operations from the traditional in-person format, to a more virtual format so that they can compete in an ever changing business world.
 We place small engagement teams consisting of Santa Clara students with small businesses around the bay.